coleifer/huey/docs/consumer.rst

     environment=PYTHONPATH="/path/to/project"
     ; Huey shuts down gracefully on SIGINT, allowing workers to finish their ; current task.
-Supervisor's default stopsignal is TERM, which huey ; treats as "stop immediately" -- so be sure to specify INT here. stopsignal=INT
+Supervisor's default stopsignal is TERM, which huey ; treats as "stop immediately", so be sure to specify INT here. stopsignal=INT
     ; How long to wait for in-flight tasks to finish before escalating to ; SIGKILL.
 Increase this if you have long-running tasks.